alexch/codelikethis/public/references/grading_rubric.md

 - 1 -> The program immediately errors out on startup
 - 2 -> The program starts, and runs, but there are significant bugs, and/or not all the stories have been completed
 - 3 -> There are no significant bugs, and all stories have been completed
-- 4 -> All required stories are completed, all icebox stories are completed, and you've added more functionality beyond that.
-There are also no apparent bugs in your program
+- 4 -> You can earn a bonus point in functionality by completing all icebox challenges

 ## Readability